Even if you haven’t qualified for coverage before, it’s time to check it out again: more Mainers are now eligible for free or low-cost plans.

 Most Mainers who don’t have affordable coverage through their job, and who don’t qualify for other insurance (like MaineCare, Medicare, or Military or Veterans coverage) can apply for quality coverage through the Health Insurance Marketplace at HealthCare.gov.

 The American Rescue Plan has expanded financial assistance in the Marketplace to help people afford insurance.
-Beginning on April 1:
+Thanks to the new law:

 For help understanding your choices or filling out your application, call 1-800-965-7476.